japila-books/apache-spark-internals/docs/core/BroadcastManager.md

 initialize(): Unit
 ----

-initialize creates a <<broadcastFactory, TorrentBroadcastFactory>> and requests it to xref:core:TorrentBroadcastFactory.adoc#initialize[initialize].
+initialize creates a <<broadcastFactory, TorrentBroadcastFactory>> and requests it to core:TorrentBroadcastFactory.md#initialize[initialize].

 initialize turns `initialized` internal flag on to guard against multiple initializations.
 With the initialized flag already enabled, initialize does nothing.